 Northern Chile and Peru are well known, but I have not met with an explanation of the fact, that no rain falls in Lower Peru.

-Is not the south-east trade-wind deprived of its moisture, and partly checked, by the Audes, before it reaches the low regions at their western base?
+Is not the south-east trade-wind deprived of its moisture, and partly checked, by the Andes, before it reaches the low regions at their western base?
 That wind is perennial.

-The Galapagos Islands are all volcanic, of comparatively recent formation.
-Their lavas seem to be very durable.
+The Galapago Islands are all volcanic, of comparatively recent formation.
+Their laws seem to be very durable.
 Vegetation makes small progress.
-On five islands there are fertile spots; at one of which, Charles Island, a small colony has lately been established by the government of Guayaquil.
+On five islands there are fertile spots; at one of which, Charles Island, a small colony has lately been established by the roverment of Guavaouit.

 There are six principal and seven small islands.
-The largest is sixty miles in length, and about fifteen broad.
+The largest is styr miles in length, and about fifteen broad.
 The highest part is 4000 feet above the sea.
-At first landing upon their shores, black, dismal-looking heaps of broken lava everywhere meet the eye.
-Innumerable crabs, hideous iguanas (or rather large lizards), and great elephant tortoises startle and surprise.
-These two latter reptiles are peculiar to the Galapagos.
-The name itself is Spanish for land tortoises.
-These animals grow to a great size, -to several hundred pounds in weight.
-Their feet are then like those of a small elephant.
-Few reptiles are uglier than those black lizards.
-They are about three feet in length.
-Their great mouth has a pouch hanging under it.
+At first landing upon their slores, black, damal-looking beings of broken larae everywhere meet the back, damal-looking beings of broken larae everywhere meet the and great elephont tortoises startle and surprise.
+These two latter reptiles we peculiar to the Galapagos.
+The same itself is Spanish for land tortoises.
+These animals grow to a great step, to several hondred pounds in evelpit.
+Their feet are then like black lizards.
+They are about three leet in length.
+Their great much has a pouch hanging under it.
 A spiny sort of mane is on the neck and back.
-They have long claws and tail, and are of a dirty black colour.
-They swim with ease and swiftness, using their tails only.
+They have long claws and tail, and are of artive black colour.
+They win with case and withcess, using their tails only.

 A little way inland, on the windward side of the island, there is much underwood and some crooked trees nearly two feet in diameter.
-How they are able to penetrate, or derive nourishment from, the hard lava, is perplexing.
+How they are able to penetrate, or derive nourishment from, the hard lawa, is perplexing.